Esri/python-toolbox-for-rapid/README.md

 * #### Create Muskingum Parameters File

   This tool writes the values of the Muskingum parameter fields (Musk_kfac, Musk_k, and Musk_x) into individual parameter files.
-The    three fields can be calculated using the Calculate Muskingum Parameters tool in the RAPID_parameters.tbx.
+The    three fields can be calculated using the Calculate Muskingum Parameters tool in the [ArcHydro toolbox](http://resources.arcgis.com/en/communities/hydro/01vn0000000s000000.htm).
 The order of the records    in all files follows the ascending order of the stream HydroID.

 * #### Create Weight Table From ECMWF/WRF-Hydro Runoff